|The Book Depository

-Published by Courier Corporation
+Published by Courier Corporation on 1994

 Alexander Pushkin (1799-1837), Russia's greatest poet and a versatile writer whose great gifts and profoundly Russian sensibitility influenced all of modern Russian literature, produced short stories that are masterpieces of the craft.
 Besides the brilliant title story, a cunningly wrought narrative of romance and murder in the 'haute bourgeoisie' of St. Petersburg, this volume includes all five stories originally collected as 'The Tales of the Late P. Belkin'.
 These include 'An Amateur Peasant Girl,' 'The Shot,' 'The Snowstorm,' 'The Postmaster', and 'The Coffin-maker.'

 As a Russian history enthusiast I’m always surprised by the fact that I’ve never read Pushkin, except in short excerpts.
 The Queen of Spades tells the story of greed and avarice (the insatiable desire for wealth) in a way that can only be told by a Russian literary figure.

 A group of military men are gambling and telling stories – all except a German named Hermann, who does not have the luxury to gamble.
 One solider tells the tale of his grandmother who had a sure bet way to win a game of cards.
 I didn’t fully understand the rules of the game, but it seems like the winner would guess three specific cards in order and win the hand.